| BOOTISO(1) | General Commands Manual | BOOTISO(1) |

 and try again.

-modifier, because some systems will
+--part-type modifier, because some systems will

 assume specific types and refuse to load data otherwise.
 This is